Skip to content

 Under section 22 of the Mental Capacity Act the Court has powers to review the validity of a registered Lasting Power of Attorney.

-The Court has the power to determine specifically whether:
+The Court has the power to determine specifically:

-1. The requirements for creating a Lasting Power of Attorney have been met; and
+1. Whether the requirements for creating a Lasting Power of Attorney have been met;

-2. The Lasting Power of Attorney remains valid.
+2. The meaning or effect of a Lasting Power of Attorney; and

 The Court can revoke any Lasting Power of Attorney when it finds:

-1. The donee has behaved, or is behaving in a way that contravenes the authority given to them; or
+1. The Attorney has behaved, or is behaving in a way that contravenes the authority given to them;

-2. The donee has behaved, or is behaving in a way that is not in the person's Best Interests; or
+2. The Attorney has behaved, or is behaving in a way that is not in the person's Best Interests; or

-3. The donee proposes to behave in a way that contravenes the authority given to them or would not be in the person's Best Interests.
+3. The Attorney proposes to behave in a way that contravenes the authority given to them or would not be in the person's Best Interests.

-If there is more than one donee of a Lasting Power of Attorney the Court can decide to revoke the authority of as many donees as it deem necessary.
+If there is more than one Attorney appointed, the Court can decide to revoke the authority of as many of the Attorneys as it finds necessary.

 If the Court deems it in the Best Interests of the person it may:

-1. Amend the nature or scope of any decision that the donee has been authorised to make;
+1. Amend the nature or scope of any decision that the Attorney has been authorised to make;

-2. Give additional authority to the donee to make decisions outside of those in the Lasting Power of Attorney;
+2. Give additional authority to the Attorney to make decisions outside of those in the Lasting Power of Attorney;

-3. Permit the donee to purchase gifts with the person's financial resource outside of the gifts they are permitted to buy; and
+3. Permit the Attorney to purchase gifts with the person's financial resource outside of the gifts they are permitted to make; and

-4. Authorise expenses or remuneration to the donee in carrying out their role.
+4. Authorise expenses or remuneration to the Attorney in carrying out their role.

-If the Court deems it necessary it can direct (order) a donee to provide reports, accounts and other information regarding their role.
+If the Court considers it appropriate, it can direct (order) an Attorney to provide reports, accounts and other information regarding how they have carried out their role.

 Decisions made by the Court must relate to either: